Devshakhawat/Hooks_Assignment/README.md

 # Hooks_Assignment
 I have added Five Folder in this repository.

-Folder One: I have done a simple plugin that shows number of visitors after each content
+Folder One: I have done a simple plugin that shows number of visitors after each post

 Folder Two: I have modified visitor counts value with em tag